sanjayh94/F1App/README.md

     - `/api/drivers/{driverId}` - Get a specific driver by ID
     - `/api/drivers/summary` - Get summary data for all drivers
     - `/api/drivers/{driverId}/summary` - Get summary data for a specific driver
+- Championships
+    - `/api/championships/{year}` - Get the championship summary for a given year
 - HealthCheck
     - `/health` - Get the health of the API